-I shoot with two Nikon DSLR’s and have a third, backup body that I bring to every wedding.
+I shoot with two Sony Mirrorless Cameras (A7II's) and have a third, backup body that I bring to every wedding.
 I have a collection of lenses, some flashes and a little bag of miscellany that I can use to do some fun in camera tricks with.
 I also am insured, so if your venue needs proof of insurance I am happy to show I am covered.

 YES!!
 I am based in Victoria, BC and shoot a lot of my weddings here on the Island.
 However, I was born in California and frequently photograph weddings all over Northern California including Sacramento, San Francisco, the Greater Bay Area, Sonoma, Napa, Lake Tahoe, and Mendocino.
 I have also photographed weddings in Washington, Oregon, and Utah and would be happy to travel to your wedding wherever it is taking place.